 maybe it reflects the non-PETA, masochistic streak in me...

 It was ill-looking and its eyes looked bloodshot but it kept on desperately digging.
-It was almost as if it was trying to find hidden crack rocks."
+It was almost as if it was trying to find hidden crack rocks."as it remains anecdotal, with no 'official' reports

 Crack squirrels are a recognised phenomena in America.